 Every summer, millions of people world-wide travel far from home to enjoy holidays, vacations and family visits.
 All this moving around uses a lot of resources and generates a lot of pollution.
 Unfortunately, most travel today is far from environmentally friendly.

-Here are some simple travel tips on how to have a great vacation with a smaller, more planet-friendly footprint…
+Here are some simple eco-friendly travel tips for how to have a great vacation with a smaller, more planet-friendly footprint…

 Plan for Eco-Tourism